 - You must submit an application to return to a University college no later than 3 weeks before the start of the term for which you plan to enroll.
-Plan ahead and submit you application before to the start of registration for the intended term of return.
+Plan ahead and submit your application before the start of registration for the intended term of return.
 View upcoming registration dates.

 - If you plan to return to a University school (like the School of Nursing or Dentistry) or center (like the Center for Allied Health), special circumstances may require an exception to these deadlines.
 You may need to submit your application more than three weeks before the start of the term.
 Please contact the school or center office for specific application deadlines.

 - You may apply to return up to one semester before your intended return, excluding summer terms.
 For example, if you want to return for the fall semester, you may submit your application at the beginning of the previous spring semester.

 Return to your undergraduate degree after an absence

 Whether you are returning from an approved leave of absence or after you withdrew, you will return to the college, school, or center of your last enrollment.
 If you want to change to a new college, school, or center, contact your intended college or program office to learn about transferring into that program.

 - Submit the form Return to the University for Undergraduate Programs at least 3 weeks before the start of the term for which you plan to register.

 - If you have any new coursework since you last attended the U of M, submit the official transcripts to the Office of Admissions.